jackwatters45/blog-api/README.md

 ## notes

 - how to send better error for unique constraint violation
-- posts and comments should not be in user object??
+- add limit to results

 ## TODO

 - update populate

 - auth stuff
-- search route
-- add auth to routes that need it
+- add auth to routes that need it (protect private routes)
+- search route (for posts and users)
+- like stuff

 - implement user routes in frontend / login / register